ikigailabs-io/ikigai/README.md

 ### Showing Details of Model Version

-Once you have identified the version of a model instance whose details you want to further inspect, you can use the `ModelVersion` class' `describe()` method to access the instance version's details.

-The Python snippet calls all of the versions associated with a model instance using `model.versions()`.
-Then, the value of the instance's `version` key is used to access a specific `ModelVersion` instance.
-In the example, the value of the `version` key is `Demo`.

-Once retrieved, the `ModelVersion` instance is stored in the `model_version` variable and its `describe()` method is called to access that version's details.
+To view a model version's details, call the `ModelVersion` object's `.describe()` method.

 ```py
 model_version = model.versions()["Demo"]
 print(model_version.describe())
 ```

-When printed, the details returned by the `describe()` method resemble the example below:
+The `describe()` method returns all of the details associated with the specific model version.

 ```py
 {